Romans Chapter 2

 2. For the hearers of the law aren’t righteous with God, but the doers of the law will be proved righteous –

-3. (For when the gentiles who don’t have the law do the things of the law by nature, these men who don’t have the law are a law to themselves,
+3. (For when the gentiles not having the law do the things of the law by nature, these men not having the law are a law to themselves,

 5. – on that day when God judges the hidden things of men through Jesus the Anointed according to my gospel.